What is the overlap and difference between workforce planning and micro design?

 What is the as-is situation and the to-be design?
 How and where do they differ?
 What are the improvements?
 How big is the change?
 What is the impact going to be?

 How many FTEs are required by role by geography by month/quarter?
 It isn’t just about two states (as-is versus to-be).
 It’s about the transition of those states, broken into months or quarters into the future.
 In reality, the to-be will never be reached because too much changes.
 The whole concept of “steady state” is a misnomer.
 In fact, knowing how the plan changes is pretty insightful and worth reflecting on.

 One of the questions a colleague asked me while reading a draft of this blog was why bother with the distinction between the two things?

 In summary, the two concepts are closely related.
-Ideally the Micro Design should lead to workforce planning and management.
-Both cover the detail of making an organisation work.
+Ideally the micro design should lead to workforce planning and management.
+Both cover the detail of making an organization work.
 But they are distinctly different.
-Design vs. Execution; Strategic vs. Operational; Ad-hoc vs. Ongoing… good design will make implementation workable and implementable.
+Design versus execution, strategic versus operational; ad-hoc versus ongoing… good design will make implementation workable and implementable.
 Workforce planning and management are crucial elements in the implementation.
-In all likelihood those doing the design won’t be doing the workforce management.
+In all likelihood, those doing the design won’t be doing the workforce management.
 They may not even talk nor understand the impact they have on each other.

 Given how closely linked these two activities are, one wonders how successful either can be without the other?